open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/bnmounir.md

 | Express.js    | Python(briefly)|
 | React(briefly)|

-I've also deployed apps of heroku, used Git, Github, JQuery, you can find more details ==>
+I've also deployed apps of heroku, used Git, Github, JQuery, you can find more details about me on my website or linkedin ==>

 [My portfolio website](https://www.mounirb.com/)